Ham Hindu Nahin

 Ham Hindu Nahin (ਹਮ ਹਿੰਦੂ ਨਹੀਂ), also spelled as Hum Hindu Nahin, is a 19th-century Punjabi book by Kahn Singh Nabha, on the distinction of the Sikhism and identity.
-First published in 1898, the book was registered under this title in the Punjab Gazette on June 30, 1899, at number 447.
+First published in Punjabi in 1898, the book was registered under this title in the Punjab Gazette on June 30, 1899, at number 447.

+It is identified as a work of the Tat Khalsa ideology.
 Pressing its claim vehemently and vigorously to the distinction of the Sikh identity and religion, it concludes with a versified note by the author, describing the characteristics of the Khalsa.